It was a proud week for Crown Clinic because our surgeon Asim Shahmalak was named as Man of the Year.

 Asim was unanimously voted Man of the Year because of his humanitarian work in Pakistan.

-You can read more about the awards here:
+You can read more about the awards here.

-Regular readers of the blog will recall that Asim travelled to Karachi last year to perform hair transplants, eyebrow and eyelash transplants on seven women who had been horrifically attacked with acid.
+Regular readers of the blog will recall that Asim travelled to Karachi last year to perform hair transplants, and eyebrow and eyelash transplants on seven women who had been horrifically attacked with acid.
 He performed all the surgery for free, spending £50,000 of his own money, and taking a team from Crown Clinic with him so they could teach local medics how to perform the procedures.

 He said: “It was an honour to receive the Man of the Year award but the real heroes are the women who have survived these horrific attacks.